-ASE currently serves life skills students, PPCD through 5th grade students.
-We serve students in Special Education, Bilingual, and general education settings.
-The campus has a diverse student population serving 633 students as a Title 1 campus.
+ASE currently serves deaf education students, ECSE through 5th-grade students.
+We serve students in Special Education, Bilingual, Dual 2-way.
+Dual 1-way and general education settings.
+Next year, we will no longer service life skills and PPCD and we will add 3-year-old ECSE and deaf ED.
+The campus has a diverse student population serving 630 students as a Title 1 campus.